datalayer/jupyter-ui/jep/README.md

 In first instance, the outcome of this JEP will be `ui-components` with [React.js](https://reactjs.org) components support backed by [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
 The Web Components aspect will allow third-party developers to include the widgets in others technologies like e.g. [Vue.js](https://vuejs.org), [Svelte](https://svelte.dev).

+Current solutions also share varying levels of accessibility; none were built with such concerns in mind from the start.
+For Jupyter projects to be truly open to everyone, accessibility needs to become standard.
+Having a common set of components for
+Jupyter projects with user interfaces takes some of the burden off individuals by providing foundational accessibility considerations built in.
+By endorsing a standard set of components with accessibility considerations at its core, Project Jupyter is also communicating the expectation that projects, contributions, and communities follow suit in evaluating and improving their own holistic accessibility.

 # Guide-level explanation

 The following defines key concepts used in today frontend landscape that we want to take into consideration in this JEP: